Kaizenpbc/Team22MVPProject/DESIGN_DOCUMENTATION.md

 ---

-This design documentation provides a comprehensive guide for maintaining consistency and quality in the OpsCentral user interface.
+This design documentation provides a comprehensive guide for maintaining consistency and quality in the Kovari user interface.
 It should be updated as the design system evolves and new patterns emerge.